Dirt Cheap Car Insurance

-If you want dirt cheap car insurance and need to lower your premiums significantly, don’t even think about buying a new car.
-Premiums for new vehicles are often 50% higher than those of used cars more than five years old.
+If you want dirt cheap car insurance and need to significantly lower your premiums, don’t consider buying a new car.
+Premiums for new vehicles are often 50% higher than used cars over five years old.
 New cars are more costly to repair and replace, and thus, the premiums cost more.
 It’s that simple.

 If you need dirt cheap car insurance with the lowest rates, look into a state minimum liability-only policy.
 While this “bare bones” type of coverage is affordable, it is also risky because most accidents will exceed the amount of coverage.

-Liability-only rates can be as low as $39 per month for qualified drivers.
-A Quick Tip: get higher limit liability only coverage that gives you more excellent protection if you get into an accident.
+For qualified drivers, liability-only rates can be as low as $39 per month.
+A Quick Tip: get higher limit liability-only coverage that gives you more excellent protection if you get into an accident.

 The risk you pose as a driver plays a considerable role in the cost of covering your vehicle.
 Safe drivers that stay accident and ticket-free get rewarded with lower rates.
 It’s just that simple.
 Safe drivers follow traffic laws and thus are less likely to get into an at-fault accident.
-If you get a ticket, it’s essential to go to traffic school so it doesn’t go on your permanent record.
+If you get a ticket, you must go to traffic school, so it doesn’t go on your permanent record.

 You can also use so-called “ticket buster” services to get your ticket taken care of on your behalf for a fee.
 Some states will issue what’s known as a deferral.
 The citation won’t go on your record if you remain ticket-free for a certain period of time.
 If you already have moving violation tickets on your record, you will need to wait 3-5 years before they are erased.